zothsu/emilieYoung/README.md

 ## TODO

+### TODOs

+#### Testemonials

--[] Add details for testemonials in config.yaml
+- Add details for testemonials in config.yaml
+- Create film strip for testemonials, allow people to cycle through and advance automatically after 7 seconds
+- Upload client photos to cloudinary, login using GH

+#### Hosting

--[] Change hosting to netlify
+- Change hosting to netlify